Unnoen/UntypedJSON/README.md

 ---
 A simple JSON deserializer and serializer for Node.js and the browser using TypeScript decorators.

+Ever been working with JSON that uses inconsistent naming conventions?
+Then this is the library for you!

 It supports nested classes, arrays, null/undefined values, has type safety and the ability to create custom deserializers and serializers.

 It also has support for Mixins, so you can extend (multiple!) classes and override properties.